nitrogency/agentLess/docs/rules.md

 Since `exe=` rules don't attach themselves to an inode, this also means you can pre-emptively specify rules for files before they're even created.
 For example, if you don't have python installed on your system, but suspect someone could do so and then use that for launching a script, you can specify an `exe=` rule for `/usr/bin/python3` before it's installed.

 It's worth noting that `exe=` rules are not supported by older versions of auditd.
 If you see an error like “unknown field: exe” when loading a rule, it likely means the installed audit service is too old to support it.

+## Custom rules

+You can write and save your custom rules to `/rulesets/` directory.
+These rules will automatically appear in the web interface upon refresh.
+If you wish to apply a custom ruleset (or change rules in general), you can just re-run the `enlist.sh` script after changing the ruleset through the UI.

+# Windows rules

+Windows monitoring uses the SwiftOnSecurity [SysmonConfig](https://github.com/SwiftOnSecurity/SysmonConfig).
+This is a general config that should cover most use-cases.
+Rules can only be changed locally.
+Be wary that re-running `enlist-windows.ps1` might overwrite any custom additions.

 # Sources